SSnipro/Jabari-Jumps/README.md

 ### How to run the game

-#### **1. Install packages using pip
+#### 1. Install packages using pip

+For to run this code, you will need pip to install some external packages.

+    pip install better_profanity

+    pip install rich

+    pip install playsound

-note to mr. jugoon, if by now I have not updated README.md, please email me so I can show you my game in person, since it requires alot of pip installation.
+* Note to Mr. jugoon, if by now I have not updated README.md, please email me so I can show you my game in person, since it requires alot of pip installation.
 Thank you, Noah